meizabel/documentation/java/aggregate.md

         super(id);
 }
 ```

+### Command Handler
-An aggregate should also contain at least one [Command Handler](./command-handler.md) method and one Event Applier.
+An aggregate should also contain at least one [Command Handler](./command-handler.md) method.
+A Command Handler method is used with `@Assign` annotation.
+See an example of the `OrderAggregate`command handler method:

 ```java
  @Assign